Monday, August 30, 2010

 Heat oil in a heavy bottomed pan, add mustard seeds.
 When the seeds begin to splutter add asafoetida powder.
 Stir a couple of times, then quickly add pearl onions and saute for a minute or two.
 Add tamarind juice, salt to taste and allow it to boil until the tamarind loses its raw smell and the onions are cooked.

 Add mashed cooked lentils and sambar powder and mix well.
 Add water as required to achieve required consistency and allow the sambar to simmer for a few minutes until all the flavors mingle.
-Garnish with cilantro if using and serve hot over a bed of plain steamed rice with a dry curry on the side.
+Garnish with cilantro and curry leaves and serve hot over a bed of plain steamed rice with a curry on the side.

 For a classic combination, serve pearl onion sambar with potato podimas (a type of mashed potato curry) ( I will be posting my version of this curry soon )